jaywood128/jaywood128.github.io/_posts/2019-09-22-simplifying_redux.markdown

 ---

- When learning Redux the first time on learn.co, I had a vague idea of what Redux does: it acts as a single centralized source of truth for our application's state.
-The only way to non-destructivley mutate it, is to dispatch an action.
+ For my final blog post, I wanted to use my React project to crystalize the concepts and purpose of Redux.
+When learning Redux the first time on learn.co, I had a vague idea of what Redux does: it acts as a single centralized source of truth for our application's state and we update it by dispatching actions.

 This is only meant as a brief overview of how your components are connected to the store and one could begin to connect a form using Redux but it's important to understand the purpose of Redux before you begin to use it.